The Low-Down on Low-Cal Sweeteners

 Acesulfame-K is also about 200 times sweeter than sucrose (common table sugar).
 Although it's an ingredient in many foods, in high concentrations it may produce an after taste.
 Often it's blended with other low-calorie sweeteners to improve both the flavor and sweetness of foods.

 Sucralose was just approved by the FDA in April of 1999.
 It's the only low-cal sweetener made from actual sugar.
 It's about 600 times as sweet as sugar, yet has no calories.
+Only a small part of it is broken down by the body so a lot of it goes into the waste water and has caused concern about the environmental impact.

 We all should still remember that even so, low-cal sweeteners are only part of the weight loss equation.
 A balanced low-fat diet and regular physical activity are also vital factors.